-I like food.
-As a consequence, I spend much time visiting different restaurants.
+I love food.
+As a consequence, I spend a lot of time visiting different restaurants.
 When I’m at home, I’m either cooking or bingeing on Food Network shows.
 As I’m watching my favorite chefs prepare delicious meals, I often wonder where they like to go out to eat (other than their own establishments, of course).
-I’m quite certain that their palates are quite sophisticated and trip to Applebee’s simply won’t cut it.
+I’m quite certain that their palates are quite sophisticated and a trip to Applebee’s simply won’t cut it.

 Knowing where the chefs eat would make dining out so much easier for me.
 In addition to using restaurant discovery/rating apps, I’d have the inside track on the best places to eat.

 Urbanspoon has made my dream come true by compiling the Where the Chefs Eat list featuring favored dishes from notable chefs’ favorite local spots.
 From delicious delis to neighborhood pizzerias, these top chefs’ picks are sure to make your mouth water.